The information on this page is for families in England only.

 A review or reassessment may result in changes to the support in the EHC plan and to the school or college named in the EHC plan.
 You can appeal to the SEND Tribunal about any changes to the education sections (parts B, F and I) of the EHC plan.

-Some children and young people with EHC plans make very good progress and only require a plan for part of their education.
+Some children and young people with Education, Health and Care (EHC) plans make very good progress and only require a plan for part of their education.
 Others need help through a plan for the whole of their schooling and into college or other training.

 Under the Children and Families Act 2014, the local authority can maintain an EHC plan until a young person reaches age 25.
 However, this is not an absolute right, and most young people will stop having an EHC plan at an earlier age.